geoffreygarrett/geoffreygarrett/README.md

 <a href="">81/24 (81P)</a> in
 Baikonur Cosmodrome, Republic of Kazakhstan
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/kz.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221012T150500">2022-10-12 15:05:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221012T150000">2022-10-12 15:00:00 UTC</a>.
 Until
 then, this launch pad will have seen 90 out of 1534 launches in this region.
-The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*awaiting official confirmation - current date is known with some certainty.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
   The AngoSat 2 is a communications satellite built for Angola to replace the failed AngoSat 1.